Women’s hockey stars announce boycott in demand for one league

-Unhappy with the status quo, more than 200 of the world’s top female hockey players declared Thursday they will not compete in North America next season in a dramatic attempt to establish a single, economically viable professional league.
+Tired of the status quo and low pay, more than 200 of the world’s top female hockey players announced Thursday they will not play at all this year in an attempt to establish a single, economically viable professional league in North America.

-The players announced their decision in a joint statement released to The Associated Press before being posted on social media in a move that has the potential of drawing the NHL further into the conversation of backing women’s hockey.
-The group includes stars such as Americans Hilary Knight and Kendall Coyne Schofield and Canadian national team goalie Shannon Szabados.
+”One hundred percent it’s a big risk,” said goaltender Liz Knox, the Canadian Women’s Hockey League Players’ Association co-chair. ”But it’s like how long do we want to suffer through this and keep doing the same thing over and over again before we say: ‘There’s got to be better for us.”’

-The players’ announcement stresses cross-border unity and cites the obstacles they’ve had to contend with in being paid as little as $2,000 a year, while also paying for their own health insurance.
+The announcement stressed cross-border unity in North America, home to the top women’s national teams in the world in the U.S. and Canada.
+The players cited obstacles they’ve had to contend with, including being paid as little as $2,000 a year and paying for their own health insurance.

 ”Obviously we want to be on the ice, but I think that kind of speaks volumes to how critical it is and how important it is to us,” said Szabados, who spent last season playing for the NWHL Buffalo Beauts.

-The players’ decision places an emphasis on the NHL to play a larger role in women’s hockey, as well as the nations’ two governing bodies.
-The NHL has provided financial support to women’s hockey, but has resisted further involvement including the possibility of sponsoring its own league.

-Commissioner Gary Bettman previously told The AP he doesn’t want the league to be seen as ”a bully” in pushing either of the two out of business.
+NHL Commissioner Gary Bettman previously told The Associated Press he doesn’t want the league to be seen as ”a bully” in pushing either of the two leagues out of business.
 As for assuming control, Bettman has repeatedly said the NHL doesn’t believe in either of the league’s business models.

-Bettman reiterated his position during an interview with The AP this week.

 ”What we’ve repeatedly said is if there turns out to be a void – and we don’t wish that on anybody – then we’ll look at the possibilities and we’ll study what might be appropriate,” Bettman added. ”But at the end of the day, we’re not looking to put anybody out of business.
 And if the NWHL can make a go of it, we wish them good luck.”